Macron names Jean Castex as new French Prime Minister after Edouard Philippe's resignation

 Related news from verified sources

-PARIS (AP) — French Prime Minister Edouard Philippe has resigned as a government reshuffle is...
+(MENAFN - Jordan News Agency) Amman, July 3 (Petra)-- French Prime Minister Edouard Philippe has...

 President Emmanuel Macron on Friday named senior French civil servant Jean Castex, who drew up the...